 - In the meanwhile, prepare the sauce.

-- Heat the peanut oil in a saucepan, add the red chillies, peppercorns and chilli flakes.
+- Heat the peanut oil in a saucepan, and add the red chilies, peppercorns, and red pepper flakes.

 - Add in the nuts, minced garlic, and ginger.
 Cook until the ginger and garlic just start browning.